gruczelak/gruczelak.github.io/README.md

 [Final Presentation](https://mediaspace.msu.edu/media/TRIBAL_EARLY_PROGRAM-CMSE495_Final_Video/1_srkg2ip3)

 **Celebrity Face Recognition**

 This project’s objective was to take the publicly available Celebrity Face dataset and utilize a pretrained model to classify a series of test images.
 I worked in a group of 6 to perform data separation and preprocessing, as well as model training and evaluation.
 We implemented the AlexNet model from the torchvision module and applied cross-entropy loss for fine tuning the weights of the model to ensure optimal accuracy.

 Face recognition accuracy is obtained using leave-one-out cross validation (LOOCV).
 To improve the model’s initial performance of only 5% and ensure the model adjusts the weights slowly, the learning rate was decreased from 0.001 to 0.0001.
 Our model’s final accuracy achieved approximately 97% accuracy.

 View the project on GitHub: [CelebrityFaces](https://github.com/gruczelak/PersonalPortfolio/tree/main/MachineLearning/CelebrityFaces)

+**NFL Top Players Prediction**

+This project’s goal was to predict the top performers in three key NFL positions: wide receivers (WRs), cornerbacks (CBs), and linebackers (LBs), using a dataset derived from the Player Season Stats API endpoint from SportsDataIO.
+I worked in a team of 5 members to uncover patterns and trends that can highlight key factors contributing to a player's success on the field.

+With this project consisting of rigorous preprocessing and feature selection, we trained and evaluated two different regression models that work well with non-linear relationships, a Gradient Boosting Regressor and a Random Forest Regressor.
+The Gradient Boosting Regressor achieved a higher degree of predictive accuracy, with R² values indicating a strong fit to the data – approximately 0.99 for predicting the top wide receivers and cornerbacks, and 0.95 for predicting the top linebackers.
+This suggests that our model can reliably predict player performance in these roles, offering valuable insights for team strategists and fantasy football participants alike.

+View the project on GitHub: [PlayerStatsPrediction](https://github.com/gruczelak/PersonalPortfolio/blob/main/MachineLearning/PlayerStatsPrediction.ipynb)

+**Life Expectancy Prediction**

+The main objective of this project was to investigate what specific factors contribute to contrasting life expectancies between countries.
+This project uses a dataset from the world bank with data for 174 out of the 195 countries, including each country’s life expectancy and various socioeconomic standings.
+We live in a world with vast discrepancies in quality of life and overall life expectancy from country to country.
+I worked with a group of 4 on this project to investigate the reasoning for these discrepancies.
+A combination of data cleaning and machine learning techniques were applied to aid in grasping the answers to these questions by building a bigger picture.

+We built both regression models for predicting life expectancy and classification models for predicting a country’s region.
+We used an SVM regression model and achieved training and testing scores of approximately 98%.
+We used a K-Nearest Neighbors classifier and were able to reach training and testing scores of about 97%.
+For both regression and classification models, feature ranking was applied with recursive feature elimination to determine the key factors that influence a country’s life expectancy and other socioeconomic standings.

+View the project on GitHub: [LifeExpectancyPredictions](https://github.com/gruczelak/PersonalPortfolio/blob/main/MachineLearning/LifeExpectancyPredictions.ipynb)

 # Skills
 - Programming Languages: Python, SQL, C++, R